aditya-shaw-16/facemask-detection-using-cnn/README.md

 Ensure the dataset is organized into separate folders for each class:

-###If you are using a custom dataset, ensure it follows the same structure.
+## If you are using a custom dataset, ensure it follows the same structure.

-## How to Use

 1. Clone this repository or upload the notebook to your environment.
 2. Install the required dependencies: